Here’s a practical guide for adult players with small hands who wish to play the classical guitar.

 There is a contrary opinion that must be shared here.
 This school of thought says that adults with small hands don’t need a small guitar.
 They just need better technique.
 Within limits, there is merit to this line of thinking.
 You can’t use small hands as an excuse to cover up deficiencies in playing technique.

 With a little practice and guidance, your hands can be trained to work the regular 650 mm, full-size classical guitar.
 Many players, including self-taught ones, can vouch for this.
 A senior player or a tutor would be your best guide here.

 On the other hand, a shorter 630 mm classical guitar is not an inferior instrument.
 Choosing one does not concede defeat at being unable to tame the full-size beast.
-As seen above, the C9 Parlor and C10 Parlor, even though small scale, are excellent instruments by any reasonable standard.
+As seen above, the C9 Parlor and C10 Parlor, even though small scale, are excellent high-quality instruments.